melanibe/brain_project/README.md

 **Please run this file prior to running any other file of this project as the other files assume that the data is saved in a npy array following the folder structure described above.**

 ## Quick start guide to run the experiments of the report
 The `classification_exp.py` is the main file to run the experiments described in the report.
-In the initialization phase, it creates a subfolder in the `runs` directory where the logger and the eventual plots produce during the run of the file are saved.
+In the initialization phase, it creates a subfolder in the `runs` directory where the logger and the eventual plots produced during the run of the file are saved.
 The estimators are then initialized.
 Finally all three cross-validation settings (i.e. within-one-single subject, within-all subjects CV and across-subjects CV) are run.
-All files used to build the experiments are explained in the next sections of this readme.
+All files used to build the experiments are explained in more details in the next sections of this Readme.

 #### Console options
 Several console arguments are available to change the parameters of the experiments without having to modify the code.
 Run `classification_exp.py` with the following console arguments (optional):
  - `-est` a list of estimators names.
 Choose among 'uniform' (dummy classifier, random prediction between class 1 and 0), 'constant' (dummy classifier always predicts class 0), 'gcn' (GCN_estimator, the model proposed in the report), 'pcasvm' (PCA+SVM pipeline described as the first baseline in the report), 'rf' (SelectPercentile+RandomForestClassifier pipeline, second baseline in the report).
 If not specified the file uses ['gcn', 'rf', 'pcasvm']
  - `-up` whether to use upsampling or not.
 If not specified the file uses 'False'.
  - `-t` type of frequency band aggregation to use.
-Use obligatory 'std' in 'gcn' is in your estimator list.
-Otherwise can also use 'one' aggregation (see note in previous section).
+It is mandatory to use 'std' if 'gcn' is in your estimators' list.
+Otherwise one can also use 'one' aggregation (see note in cross-validation section below).
  - `-j` number of jobs to use for the sklearn baselines.
  Specific options for `gcn` estimator:
  - `-s` number of training steps to use